Course Information

-News Writing and Editing is a practical course that introduces learners to the principles and practices of writing, reporting, and editing news content for print, broadcast, and digital media.
-The course emphasizes accuracy, clarity, balance, and ethical responsibility in journalism.
-Students develop skills in gathering information, structuring news stories, using appropriate language, and editing content to meet professional media standards and deadlines.
+News Writing and Editing introduces students to the principles and practices of writing, reporting, and editing news for print, broadcast, and digital media.
+The course develops practical skills in news gathering, writing, editing, and ethical journalism.

-- Introduce students to the fundamentals of news writing and editing.
+- Introduce principles of news writing and editing.

 Learning Outcomes